Criminal Justice Policy Research Institute (CJPRI), Portland State University

 Justice Agencies likely to collaborate with:

-We collaborate with local police, prosecution, and community corrections agencies, state prisons, and crime commissions.
+We collaborate with local/state police, prosecution, community corrections agencies, state prisons, local/state government and planning, crime commissions, neighborhood/advocacy groups.

 Type of Outreach/Activities Engages In:

-CJPRI offers several speaking forums a year and a newsletter with updates on our current activities and publications.
-As well as conducting research in the field, we offer trainings for law enforcement.
+CJPRI offers informative website including local crime data trends/maps, along with updates on our current activities and publications.
+As well as conducting research in the field, we offer trainings for law enforcement on implicit bias and procedural justice.

 Grant Writing Expertise: Yes